pvoelker/DMXForGamers/README.md

 ##Building

-Make sure to update the certificate thumbnail in 'signinstaller.bat' and 'signuninstaller.bat'.
+Make sure to update the certificate thumbnail in 'signfile.bat'.